QVC: QVC France

 On August 1, 2015, QVC reached its seventh international market with France.
 Before the launch, the company said it expected to create about 200 jobs in its first two years in the country.
 QVC France broadcast from their studio and administration facility in Seine-Saint-Denis live on weekdays from 15:00 to 23:00 and weekends from 11:00 to 23:00, online, on mobile devices and on major satellite TV, cable TV and internet TV.
 The channel's corporate website said QVC stood for: Qualité, Valeur, Confiance, replacing convenience with (the French for) trust.

 Qurate Retail Group ceased operations of QVC France on March 13, 2019, stating that "QVC France had underperformed against financial and operational expectations, in large part due to unique in-market structural challenges and market dynamics that evolved in the years following the launch of the operation."

 QVC/CNR (China)

 QVC/CNR (China) is based in Beijing and operates both a television broadcast and associated e-commerce website cnrmall.com.
 The China operation is a 51/49 joint venture between state-owned China National Radio and QVC, based on the pre-existing CNR channel reaching 35 million households, with plans to grow to 195 million households that have digital cable.
 Chinese law prohibits private control of television stations, so this is the maximum position QVC can hold in its Chinese operations.
 QVC/CNR broadcasts live 17 hours a day.
 The company's 2013 sales were worth $110 million.

-Today's Special Value

-Since August 11, 1987, QVC has branded their daily featured product as Today's Special Value.
-Originally, Today's Special Value (TSV) was a product specially priced for one day only, but since 2017, contrary to its name, it is offered for a variable amount of time, for up to two weeks.